BMW M3 Touring Review & Prices

 Is the BMW M3 Touring a good car?

 The new BMW M3 Touring is here, and it’s a bit like Usain Bolt with a backpack on.
-It’s properly quick, but it also has the practicality to haul loads of stuff around, and we like it so much it earned a highly commended spot in the Desirability Award category of the 2024 Carwow Car of the Year Awards.
+It’s properly quick, but it also has the practicality to haul loads of stuff around, and that's a combination that's bound to get a lot of family-bound petrolheads grinning from ear to ear.

 You’ll probably be looking at the M3 Touring if you're considering other practical performance cars like the Audi RS4 Avant and Mercedes-AMG C63 estate.